 The main VA claim types are:

-- Pre-Discharge Claims: Active service personnel within 180 days of discharge may file for already-known disabilities.
+- Pre-Discharge Claims: Military members who are honorably discharged can file a claim within 180 days for already-known disabilities.

 How to Apply for VA Benefits